 Proposal Preparation Instructions

 Applicants are encourage to use this this template to compose a narrative of no more than three pages, and a separate budget with justification.
 The proposal should specifically describe how the funds will be utilized to accomplish the research objectives.
 Include a list of other sources of funding received or pending, and explain how they relate to the research described in this proposal.
-When developing the proposal budget, applicants are strongly encouraged to work with Jennifer Speed ([email protected]).
-Consulting with a staff member in the Office of the Dean for Research, in addition to working with your regular grants manager, will ensure that a prospective budget will have all of the information needed for reviewers to assess the budget as a key component of the proposal.
+When developing the proposal budget, applicants are strongly encouraged to work with the Office of the Dean for Research, in addition to working with your regular grants manager, to ensure that a prospective budget will have all of the information needed for reviewers to assess the budget as a key component of the proposal.

 If relevant to the proposed project, letters of support from collaborators may be included as an appendix to the proposal.